-Phenotypic testing methods cannot always identify specific mechanisms of resistance mechanisms, i.e., ESBLs, AmpC (also known as cephalosporinases) and carbapenemases; hence, genotypic methods were implemented at the BCCDC Public Health and Reference Laboratory in the fall of 2010.
-From October 2009 to June 30, 2011, 123 clinical Enterobacteriaceae isolates, (an 84 additional isolates since the last BCAMM ARO report in 2010) were submitted based on unusual phenotypic antibiotic susceptibility profiles that required confirmation.
+Phenotypic testing methods cannot always identify and differentiate between specific resistance mechanisms, i.e., ESBLs, AmpC (also known as cephalosporinases) and carbapenemases; hence, genotypic methods were implemented at the BCCDC Public Health and Reference Laboratory in the fall of 2010.
+From October 2009 to October 4, 2012, 450 clinical Enterobacteriaceae isolates, (an additional 327 isolates since the 2010 BCAMM ARO report) were submitted based on unusual phenotypic antibiotic susceptibility profiles that required confirmation.
 Duplicate isolates from the same source and collection dates were removed for this report.
 The phenotypic screening methods and decisions for submitting isolates were at the discretion of frontline medical microbiology laboratories.
-The distribution of isolates included: E. coli (41), K.pneumoniae (22), Enterobacter sp (30), Serratia sp (5), and Providencia rettgeri (2), Citrobacter sp (2), Hafnia alvei (1), Morganella morganii (15), Proteus sp (5)